How to Roll a Hash Joint With No Paper in 3 simple steps!

 - How to actually roll an amazing hash joint!

-Armed with our tips, you’ll be rolling like Snoop in no time!
+Armed with our tips, you’ll be rolling a hash joint with no paper like Snoop in no time!

 Thanks to @chasin.flaves for sharing this beautiful shot on ig.

-The first thing that’s important to learn about making a hash joint is that hash doesn’t burn very well.
+The first thing that’s important to learn about making a hash joint with no paper is that hash doesn’t burn very well.
 If you were to try and use only hash in your joint, it would burn hot, harsh, uneven, and probably go out after every puff.
 That’s not ideal!

 Most people mix their hashish with something that burns a little more evenly.
 That might be cannabis buds or even tobacco.
-By including tobacco or dried and ground buds, a hash joint will not only smoke better but it will be easier to roll too.
+By including tobacco or dried and ground buds, a hash joint with no paper will not only smoke better but it will be easier to roll too.

 You’re going to want to process your block of the hash in some way to make it easier to blend with the bud or tobacco.
 Don’t worry though, this isn’t particularly difficult, but the method you use will depend on the type of hash you have.